xaya/xaya_docs/interface.md

     $ game_send_updates GAMEID FROM-BLOCK [TO-BLOCK]

-`FROM-BLOCK` should be the block hash that is associated to its current game state (it can be the genesis block, known to correspond to some initial game state, for a full sync).
-If given, `TO-BLOCK` is the block hash to which the game wants to update; it can be omitted, in which case it is assumed to be the current tip of the blockchain.
+`FROM-BLOCK` should be the block hash that is associated with its current game state (it can be the genesis block, known to correspond to an initial game state, for a full sync).
+If given, `TO-BLOCK` is the block hash that the game wants to update to; it can be omitted, in which case it is assumed to be the current tip of the blockchain.

-If the Xyon daemon knows both block hashes and there is a sequence of block attaches and detaches that brings `FROM-BLOCK` to `TO-BLOCK`, it will immediately return success from the RPC and trigger sending those updates in the background (through the same `game-block-attach` and `game-block-detach` notifications that would be sent during
+If the Xyon daemon knows both block hashes and there is a sequence of block attachments and detachments that bring `FROM-BLOCK` to `TO-BLOCK`, the RPC will immediately return success and trigger sending those updates in the background (through the same `game-block-attach` and `game-block-detach` notifications that would be sent during
 [normal operation](#up-to-date-operation)).
-The RPC itself will return the block hash to which updates have been triggered,
-i. e., `TO-BLOCK` if it was given or the actual current best tip.
+The RPC itself will return the block hash that updates have been triggered for, i.e. `TO-BLOCK` if it was given or the actual current best tip.

 If the requested block hashes are unknown or no valid sequence can be found, the RPC returns an error.
-In that case, the game engine can try to recover by requesting updates from some older state that it has in its archive, or by syncing from scratch in the worst case.
+In that case, the game engine can try to recover by requesting updates from an older state that it has in its archive, or by syncing from scratch in the worst case.

-**NOTE:**  When a `game-block-attach` message with mismatching `DATA.parent` block hash is received, it does not necessarily mean that the game engine has to resync.
-It could be an attach message for a block from the ancestry of the current game state, e. g., because `game_send_updates` was triggered.
+**NOTE:**  When a `game-block-attach` message with a mismatching `DATA.parent` block hash is received, it does not necessarily mean that the game engine must resync.
+It could be an attach message for a block from the ancestry of the current game state, e.g. because `game_send_updates` was triggered.
 Similarly, a `game-block-detach` could be for a block that is not actually part of the best known chain.
 Game engines can avoid unnecessary resyncs in these cases by keeping track of the full chain of blocks and spotting such requests, or they can always request `game_send_updates` without a `TO-BLOCK`.
-In that case, no updates will actually be triggered by the daemon if the passed in `FROM-BLOCk` already corresponds to the best chain tip.
+In that case, no updates will actually be triggered by the daemon if the passed in `FROM-BLOCK` already corresponds to the best chain tip.

 **NOTE:**  When games have requested updates that have not yet been fully sent, they should be careful when requesting updates again.
-(This could happen, for instance, if a new block is received by the network and thus a `game-block-attach` is triggered for it; the game engine might then decide *again* that it is not up-to-date with it, and request updates a second time.)
+(This could happen, for instance, if a new block is received by the network and triggers a `game-block-attach` for it; the game engine might then decide *again* that it is not up-to-date with it, and request updates a second time.)
-It is a good strategy to remember the target hash returned from `game_send_updates` and to either never request more updates until the game state has been updated to this block, or to request future updates with `FROM-BLOCK` set to this hash.
+It is a good strategy to remember the target hash returned from `game_send_updates` and to either not request more updates until the game state has been updated to that block, or to request future updates with `FROM-BLOCK` set to this hash.

 #### Newly Created Games

 A special case is that of a *completely new* game, which did not exist before a certain block.
-In this case, the game engine can hardcode some block hash known to be before the start of the game, so that it only requests updates from that block onwards on the initial sync.
+In this case, the game engine can hardcode a block hash known to be before the start of the game, so that it only requests updates from that block onwards on the initial sync.
 This avoids processing potentially years of old blocks known to be irrelevant.

-The Xyon daemon can by itself also optimise this process at least somewhat:
+The Xyon daemon can partially optimise this process itself:
-For all blocks that are requested but known to be **before the game's `g/` name was registered**, it can just send a message without any moves.
+For all blocks that are requested and known to be **before the game's `g/` name was registered**, it can just send a message without any moves.
 This makes it possible to create the messages just from the in-memory tree of block headers without the need to load and process full blocks from disk.

-(But this requires the daemon to keep a record of the registration of each game ID.
-It could be enabled only if `-namehistory` is turned on, because then this information is readily available.)
+(However, this requires the daemon to keep a record of the registration of each game ID.
+It can only be enabled if `-namehistory` is turned on, because then this information is readily available.)

 ## Name Ownership

-Besides updating the game state itself, games engines that allow a user to actively play will likely also need to know which names the user owns (i. e., has the private keys in her wallet).
-This can also change, as names can be sent to or from the user of the wallet.
+Besides updating the game state itself, games engines where users can actively play will likely also need to know which names the user owns, i.e. has the private keys for in their wallet.
+This can also change, as names can be sent to or from the user's wallet.
-Thus, it is necessary to provide also an interface that allows such a game engine to inquire and stay up-to-date with the list of the user's names.
+Thus, it is necessary to provide also an interface that allows game engines to inquire and stay up-to-date with the list of the user's names.

-The Xyon daemon's interface provides two complementing methods for this:
+The Xyon daemon's interface provides two complementary methods for this.

 First, the RPC method `name_list` inherited from Namecoin can be used to request the **full list of names owned by the user**.
 This allows the game to get up-to-date immediately, for instance, at startup.